perladvent/perldotcom/content/article/_pub_2004_07_30_lightningtalk.md

 Here's the secret; No one cares if your lightning talk only lasts four minutes.
 No one cares if it lasts three.
 I've seen talks that last two minutes and the crowd loved it.
-But *everyone* cares if it lasts six â especially if the important point you need to make happens at five minutes and 10 seconds.
+But *everyone* cares if it lasts six — especially if the important point you need to make happens at five minutes and 10 seconds.
 At a YAPC or other event with strict time keeping you'll be cut off at five, and no one will hear what you were